IgorLomba/API-REST-GO/README.md

 # API-REST-GO
-An API that you can register people.
+An API you can register, update, list and delete people.
 Code written in golang

 Usage: